 Additional storeage may be provided by an SD card reader attached to some of the Pico GPIO pins (this is default for the GUI builds).
 SD and SDHC cards are supported and the first FAT partition on the card is used.
 The contents of the SD card will appear under the folder /sdcard/.

 If both flash and SD card storage are implemented, then a program stored on the SD card will not auto-run by default.
-However a one line /autorun.bbc on the flash storage could CHAIN to /sdcard/autorun.bbc (or another file name).
+However a one line /autorun.bbc on the flash storage could be CHAIN "/sdcard/autorun.bbc" (or another file name).

 system on which a program is running.
 For any of the Pico builds this will have the